Dream-like. That’s how it felt. That’s how it always felt when it happened.

 “Sir, I assure you, I’ll do my best to figure out what happened to him.”
 He looked again at the boy.
 “No matter what it takes.”

 The boy’s father looked up, as if jerked from a trance.
-“Thank you. we’d appreciate that, Officer…” He saw the badge on his uniform, “Officer Blake.”
+“Thank you.
+We’d appreciate that, Officer…” He saw the badge on his uniform, “Officer Blake.”

 “You can call me Miles,” he replied.